 In October 2017, Gov. Chris Christie added his signature to the MSIGA, creating a three-state pact.

 This April, WSOP announced plans to launch its multistate platforms on May 1.
 The pooling went live a day early, on April 30, 2018.
-As anticipated, the timing will allow NJ players to compete in four online bracelet events from home this year.
-It’s no guarantee, but there’s at least the possibility that one (or more) of the summer’s bracelets will be won by a player located in NJ.
+The timing allowed New Jersey players to compete in four online bracelet events from home this year.
+Matt Mendez won one of the bracelets from New Jersey in 2018.

 It’s too early to tell what the exact benefits will be for all three markets, but total liquidity stands to see a significant boost.